dmorse/pscfpp/README.md

    - Run the pscfpp/configure script by entering "./configure" from the pscfpp/ root directory.
-This script installs default versions of several customizable files that are used by the build system.
-The configure script usually only needs to be run once, before compiling for the first time.
-See Section 2.6 of the
-     [web manual](<https://dmorse.github.io/pscfpp-man>) for more
-     information about this script.
+This script installs default versions of several customizable configuration files that are used by the build system.
+The configure script usually only needs to be run once, before compiling for PSCF the first time.
+See Section 2.6 of the [web manual](<https://dmorse.github.io/pscfpp-man>) for more information about this script.

    - To compile and install only the CPU-based programs on a computer that does not have an appropriate NVIDA GPU, simply enter "make" from the pscfpp/ root directory immediately after running the configure script.

    - Some further configuration is required to compile the GPU-enabled pscf_pg program.
 Compilation of pscf_pg is only possible on a